 Standing on the banks of the Fontanka River in St. Petersburg, Russia, the Sheremetev Palace is certainly opulent.
 In 1838, Geronimo Corsini added the wrought iron fence to the palace’s original building which dates back to the 1740s.

 The palace was built in a magnificent baroque style, with beautifully patterned walls and ornate moldings.
 The palace hosted concerts and literary soirees.
 Today, its artistic history lives on in the current use of the palace as part of the State Museum of the Theater and Musical Art.

 3. Palace of Versailles

 The Palace of Versailles was built a little before 1682 when King Louis XIV wanted to move the royal court from Paris to the wealthy suburb.
 The palace was greatly expanded by Louis XIV, and what we recognize today as the Palace of Versailles is mostly the result of these expansions.
 The palace is surrounded by a royal golden gate that was recently restored.
-A replica of the original 80m wrought iron and gold leaf gate now welcomes visitors and tourists what was once Louis XVI’s home and power base.
+A replica of the original 80m wrought iron and gold leaf gate now welcomes visitors and tourists to what was once Louis XVI’s home and power base.